Afghan Star (film): Synopsis

 Afghan Star follows the story of Hameed Sakhizada, Setara Hussainzada, Rafi Naabzada, and Lema Sahar, four contestants appearing in the third season of the Afghan reality show Afghan Star.
-The show's director and host Daoud Sediqi explains that it provides an opportunity for Afghans to enjoy music again after the Taliban's ban.
+Daoud Sediqi, director and host, explains that the show inspires Afghans to enjoy music again after the Taliban's ban.
 The contestants become national celebrities with people campaigning for votes which are cast via SMS.
 The show is popular among ordinary Afghan people and fans vote for their favorite contestants even across ethnic lines.

 Contestant Setara Hussainzada is the first of the four to be eliminated.
 During her farewell performance she dances with free body movements without her hijab, as opposed to the more constrained dancing considered socially appropriate.
 After Daoud Sediqi decides to air the footage, there is outrage in the conservative Muslim community and Setara receives death threats and is evicted from her apartment.
 She explains that she is open-minded and that she wants other Afghans to be as well.
 She then returns home to her family.
 The other female contestant Lema Sahar, a Pashtun, is eliminated in the last round leaving Naabzada and Sakhizada.
 While one-third of Afghanistan watches, Rafi Naabzada wins the final round, becoming the Afghan Star.

 Afghan Star uses each contestant as a lens through which to view various aspects of Afghan society.
 Setara's elimination and the reasons behind it are focused on at the film's midpoint.
 Her dancing was viewed as sacrilegious by many Afghan people, and this likely led to her early elimination.
 When she was eliminated, she was allowed to perform a final song to be broadcast across Afghanistan.
 She chose to dance more openly and passionately than in any previous performance, sending a message to the many viewers who opposed it.
 Ismail Khan, a prominent member of government and warlord who gained prominence in the Soviet-Afghan War denounced her dancing.
 One of the strongest undertones in the film is the rampant sexism in Islamic Afghanistan, as seen by the only two female finalists being eliminated before the last round.
 Lema Sahar chose to perform conservatively in a bid to gain favor from the Afghan population.
 She was ultimately voted off right before the last round, leaving Rafi Naabzada and Hameed Sakhizada to compete in the finale.
 Rafi hails from northern Afghanistan, and is competing to give his countrymen a distraction from the constant war in the region.
 The film did not spend much time on Rafi, focusing more on the female finalists.
 Hameed is an ethnic Hazara, hailing from central Afghanistan.
 His performance in the finale is a cry for ethnic unity among Afghans, a point the film drives.
 Ultimately, Rafi is the winner.